Main Walk: 17 km (10.6 miles). Four hours 20 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 The public footpaths across the racecourse used to be kept open even on race days, but in 2016 there were prominent notices saying that the crossings are now closed for events (and for several hours before and after).
 Sadly, it is no longer possible to do the full walk on Derby Day.

-If you are late starting the Main Walk, the morning short cut described in the text would give you a chance to catch up.
+If you start late you might be able to catch up the main group by taking a shorter route to Reigate Hill.
 You could also take a shorter ending from Langley Vale to Tattenham Corner station, bypassing the Grandstand (as in the original version of the Main Walk).

-There are other stations not far from the racecourse and directions are given for two alternative endings to the Main Walk.
+There are other stations not far from the racecourse and two alternative endings to the Main Walk are described.
 There is only a limited service from Epsom Downs station, but the main station in the town centre has frequent trains to both Victoria and Waterloo.
-However, the ticket needed for this route is more awkward (see Transport below).

 An alternative Circular Walk from Tattenham Corner omits the viewpoints on the North Downs but should be less affected by the motorway noise which can detract from the first half of the Main Walk.
 Directions are also given to and from the nearest station to Walton on the Hill (Tadworth), enabling various Short Walks.